- China Tours +

 - Day Tours

-By visiting Hunan Provincial Museum, visitors can get a clear know to the profound history of the province with the rich collections like Mawangtui Han Tomb of Han Dynasty (206 BC–220 AD) and the Bronze ware crafts of Shang (1675 BC–1029 BC) and Zhou (1029 BC–771 BC) Dynasties.
+Hunan Provincial Museum in Changsha provides visitors with a clear knowledge of the profound history of the province with its rich collections, such as the Mawangtui Tomb of the Han Dynasty (206 BC – 220 AD) and the bronze creations of the preceding Shang and Zhou dynasties.